PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     PREFERRED_PROVIDER_virtual/bootloader="u-boot-fslc"

-[Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) shows it is the `[soc-family].inc` recipe included by `${machine}.conf` that specifies the virtual providers for the U-Boot and kernel components.
+[Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) shows it is the `[soc-family].inc` recipe included by `${machine}.conf` that specifies the virtual providers for the U-Boot and kernel components:
 `[soc-family].inc` is an include file containing target SoC symbol definitions common to a family of processors, and may be used in more than one `${machine}.conf`.
 For example:
 - `[soc-family].inc` specifies the U-Boot recipe by setting `PREFERRED_PROVIDER_virtual/bootloader = u-boot-XXXX`.